GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 The SOPs in the GDI network will follow a structured review cycle to ensure they stay relevant, effective, and compliant.
 Reviews will take place both annually and on demand as described below:

 1. Annual Review Cycle: Each SOP will be reviewed annually.
 The OC/SDPC will initiate and oversee the review.
-   The OC/SDPC will check the SOP’s relevance, clarity, and effectiveness based on the based on the [SOP Review Check List](docs/GDI-SOP_review-checklist.md), then updates or changes will be made as necessary.
+   The OC/SDPC will check the SOP’s relevance, clarity, and effectiveness based on the based on the [SOP Review Check List](./GDI-SOP_review-checklist.md), then updates or changes will be made as necessary.

 2. Ad-Hoc Review Requests: Any GDI member can request a review if they notice a process that needs to be updated or improved.

 - Submission Process:

   Review requests are submitted by creating a GitHub issue.
-We recommend to use the ["SOP Content Change Suggestion" ](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new?assignees=&labels=help+wanted%2Cenhancement&projects=&template=content_suggestion.yaml&title=%5BChange+Suggestion%5D+%3CTitle%3E) template, adding the `'SOP-review'` label to the GH issue.
+We recommend to use the [SOP Content Change Suggestion](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new?assignees=&labels=help+wanted%2Cenhancement&projects=&template=content_suggestion.yaml&title=%5BChange+Suggestion%5D+%3CTitle%3E) template, adding the `'SOP-review'` label to the GH issue.

 The OC/SDPC will evaluate the request and decide if the review is justified.